 UVB rays, on the other hand, primarily cause damage in the epidermis, or top layer of the skin.
 They are responsible for causing that painful redness we call sunburn and play a significant role in causing damage on the skin’s surface.
 Over time, they also cause cancer.

 UVB rays can reach the earth’s surface (especially high altitudes) throughout the year, but if you are living in the U.S., they are most likely to affect your skin between the hours of 10 AM and 4 PM during the spring, summer and early fall.

 In a match up of UVA versus UVB rays, which are the most dangerous?
 The short answer is that they both are, but in different ways.
 While UVB rays can cause visible damage in the short term, leaving you with an uncomfortable burn, UVA rays cause damage in the long run by expediting the signs of aging.
 In other words, too much exposure to either UVA or UVB rays can cause skin cancer.

-Simple: Opt for an SPF that’s broad spectrum or full spectrum, which means that it protects the skin from both UVA and UVB rays.
+Luckily, the answer is pretty simple: By choosing a sunscreen that’s broad spectrum or full spectrum, like the SLMD Skincare Daily Moisturizer with SPF 15.
+Broad and full spectrum sunscreens protect the skin from both UVA and UVB rays.
 Always make sure that your sunscreen has a minimum SPF of 15, and apply it regularly and meticulously!